ShaynaHuang0120/2022Spring_Finals/README.md

 New General Research Topic:
 - What are factors that influence the F1 Racing rank?
-  - Car constructors and drivers,
+  - Car constructors
-  - the time for each lap
+  - the time/speed for each lap
   - Pit stop

 1. Pit Stop Strategies